Derek Lang

-Lieutenant-General Sir Derek Boileau Lang KCB DSO MC (7 October 1913 − 7 April 2001) was a senior British Army officer who served in World War II and was later General officer commanding-in-Chief (GOC-in-C) of Scottish Command.
+Lieutenant-General Sir Derek Boileau Lang KCB DSO MC (7 October 1913 − 7 April 2001) was a senior British Army officer who served in the Second World War and was later General officer commanding-in-Chief (GOC-in-C) of Scottish Command.

 Military career

 Derek Lang was born in Guildford, Surrey, England, on 7 October 1913, the son of Derek Lang.
 He was educated at Wellington College, Berkshire and the Royal Military College, Sandhurst.
 From there he was commissioned as a second lieutenant into the Queen's Own Cameron Highlanders on 31 August 1933.
 He served initially with the regiment's 1st Battalion before, promoted on 31 August 1936 to lieutenant, he served with the 2nd Battalion, Cameron Highlanders in Palestine during the Arab revolt.
 In February 1938 he was sent to Scotland where he became adjutant to the regiment's 4th Battalion, a Territorial Army unit serving as part of the 51st (Highland) Division, then commanded by Major General Victor Fortune.

-Still adjutant upon the outbreak of World War II in September 1939, Lang was sent to France, along with the rest of the 51st Division, in January 1940, where it formed part of the British Expeditionary Force (BEF).
+Still adjutant upon the outbreak of the Second World War in September 1939, Lang was sent to France, along with the rest of the 51st Division, in January 1940, where it formed part of the British Expeditionary Force (BEF).
 However, Lang became a prisoner of war in June after the German Army invaded France.
 The 51st Division had been separated from the rest of the BEF earlier in the year, and, after hard fighting, retreated to Saint-Valery-en-Caux, where most of the division surrendered on 12 June 1940, Lang being among 10,000 to surrender that day.